U.S. Steel: Facilities

 U.S. Steel has completely closed nine of its major integrated mills.
 The Duluth Works in Duluth, Minnesota, closed in 1973.
 The Worcester Works in Worcester, Massachusetts closed in 1977.
 The Ohio Works and Macdonald Works in Youngstown, Ohio, closed in 1980, the Duquesne Works in Duquesne, Pennsylvania, and Ensley Works in Ensley, Alabama in 1984, the Homestead Works in Homestead, Pennsylvania, in 1986.
 Geneva Steel in Vineyard, Utah, was sold in 1987, South Chicago's South Works closed in 1992, followed by the National Tube Works in Mckeesport, Pennsylvania, in 2014.

-Internationally, U.S. Steel operates facilities in Slovakia (former East Slovakian Iron Works in Košice).
+Internationally, U.S. Steel operates facilities in Slovakia (former Východoslovenské železiarne in Košice).
 It also operated facilities in Serbia – former Sartid with facilities in Smederevo (steel plant, hot and cold mill) and Šabac (tin mill).

 U.S. Steel added facilities in Texas with the purchase of Lone Star Steel Company in 2007.

 The company operates two joint ventures in Pittsburg, California, with POSCO of South Korea.

 U.S. Steel added facilities in Hamilton and Nanticoke, Ontario, Canada, with the purchase of Stelco (now U.S. Steel Canada) in 2007.
 These facilities were sold in 2016 to venture capital firm Bedrock Resources and has since been renamed Stelco.
 The blast furnace in Hamilton has not been reactivated as they were shut down by U.S. Steel in 2013, and since has been demolished.
 The blast furnace in Nanticoke is now operating.

 The company opened a training facility, the Mon Valley Works Training Hub, in Duquesne, Pennsylvania, in 2008.
 The state-of-the-art facility, located on a portion of the property once occupied by the company's Duquesne Works, serves as the primary training site for employees at U.S. Steel's three Pittsburgh-area Mon Valley Works locations.
 This site also served as the company's temporary technical support headquarters during the 2009 G20 Summit.

 In January 2021, U.S. Steel fully acquired Big River Steel in northeast Arkansas.
 In February 2022, U.S. Steel began construction of a new mill in Osceola, Arkansas, which is expected to be operational by 2024.
 The new Osceola plant will be adjacent to U.S. Steel's Big River Steel.
 Together the facilities will be known as Big River Steel Works.

 In June 2022, U.S. Steel signed a non-binding letter of intent with SunCoke Energy that would allow SunCoke to purchase two blast furnaces from U.S. Steel's Granite City Works for use in pig iron fabrication.